Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 24/01/2012

-#Is it wrong?
-Sam Howard shares her frelance ethical ponderings:
+Is it wrong?
+Sam Howard shares her freelance ethical ponderings:

 shh please don’t wake him…

-1. Just in case he’s the only person you’re going to get to talk to all day, is it wrong to launch in with your most perplexing business issues, work fears, and brilliant new ideas while your 11 year munches on his morning porridge and does up his shoe laces?
+1. If he’s the only person you’ll talk to all day, is it wrong to launch into your 11-year-old with your most perplexing business issues, fears, and brilliant new ideas while he munches his morning porridge?

-2. To wear leg warmers and fingerless gloves indoors?
+2. Is it OK to wear leg warmers and fingerless gloves indoors?

-3. To pretend the web camera on your Skype call isn’t working when in truth it’s cos you look like shit and The Bloody Dog is jumping around in the background, trying to bury his Kong toy in the sofa?
+3. What about pretending the web camera on your Skype call isn’t working when, in truth, it’s because you look like shit?
+Or because the bloody dog is jumping around in the background, trying to bury his Kong toy in the sofa.

-4. To have full blown conversations with the rabbit, cat and dog in an effort to recreate those water cooler moments?
+4. Is it weird to have full-blown conversations with the rabbit, cat, and dog in an effort to recreate those water cooler moments?

-5. To have the fan heater and the central heating on at the same time?
+5. Can I have the fan heater and the central heating on simultaneously?

-6. To stuff dog treats in your brand new £40 sheepskin slippers, that were a Christmas present from your lovely mum, in an effort to keep The Bloody Dog amused for ten minutes, so you can reach your copy-writing deadline?
+6. What’s the etiquette on stuffing dog treats in your brand new £40 sheepskin slippers?
+The ones that were a Christmas present from your lovely mum, just to keep the dog amused for ten minutes so you can reach your copywriting deadline.

-7. To eat your soup straight out of the pan and then give the carton and the pan to The Bloody Dog to keep him quiet for another five minutes?
+7. Will someone report me to the freelance police if I eat soup straight from the pan and then give the carton and the pan to the dog to keep him quiet for five minutes?

-8. To hang up on a conference call because you’ve just spotted The Bloody Dog has got the rabbit’s head in his mouth?
+8. Can I hang up on a conference call because I’ve just spotted the dog putting the rabbit’s head in his mouth?

-9. To top up your afternoon coffee with a large dose of Tia Maria?
+9. Is it a war crime to top up the afternoon coffee with a hefty dose of Tia Maria?
 And then put its purchase against your tax expenses as ‘office beverages’?

-10. To open the door to your child as he comes home from school, starving hungry, freezing cold and soaked through, with the greeting:
+10. Is it unethical to open the door to my child as he comes home from school, starving hungry, freezing cold, and soaked through, with the greeting:

 “Can you PLEASE take The Bloody Dog out!
 I have had him all day and he’s driving me frickin crazy.
 GO!
 NOW!
 GO!”